michsch/compass-mixins/readme.md

 }
 ```

-### Additional attributes
+### Additional arguments (optional)

-All three image replacement mixins have three optional attributes:
+All three image replacement mixins have three optional arguments:

-#### $image
+#### $image (the image file)

-If you want to set the background to a single image, then just set the image filename as the first attribute (default = null).
+If you want to set the background to a single image, then just set the image filename as the first argument (default = null).

 ```scss
 .logo {